blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 ### Inform-as-you-capture

 To better explain Inform-as-you-capture, we introduce to the concept of a theoretical superprivate System, in which the Data Subject's ability of control is absolute.

+This absolute control involves also the ability to acquire absolute transparency about future processing at the time of capture.

 As the user provides the data to the superprivate system, the system is able to dynamically show, for each field (Data Capture Fragment) the intended usage (including purposes and categories of processing, duration of retention, legal grounds and other privacy-related parameters).
 As they enter data, the Data Subject, if they wish so, is able to dynamically restrict this intended usage and impose their own terms.